Certified Professional Receivables Company (CPRC)

 - Only one set of policies and procedures needs to be created rather than multiple versions of the same policy.

 - Only the Chief Compliance Officer needs to complete their individual Certified Receivables Compliance Professional (CRCP) designation rather than having multiple CCOs.

-- All companies in a “family of companies” have a single unified audit, which significantly reduces costs for external audits for each separate company.
+- All businesses in a “family of companies” have a single unified audit, which significantly reduces costs for external audits for each separate business.

-- The cost of adding an additional company to your certification is only $100 rather than an additional fee of $1,250 per company.
+- The cost of adding an additional business to your certification is only $100 rather than an additional fee of $1,800 per business.